mnorrish/seven-languages-ruby/README.md

-# seven-languages-ruby
-Seven Languages in Seven Weeks -- Ruby
+### Seven Languages in Seven Weeks

+# Ruby

+Some play with the Ruby programming language while working through the book, [Seven Languages in Seven Weeks](https://www.amazon.com/Seven-Languages-Weeks-Programming-Programmers/dp/193435659X), by Bruce A. Tate.